But how do I start?! 🙀

 Learn to Write Like You Mean It

-A daily newsletter by Vicky Quinn Fraser: The MicroBook Magician
+A twice-weekly newsletter by Vicky Quinn Fraser: The MicroBook Magician

-Good day to you!
-Join 500+ writers, creatives, misfits, and weirdos and learn to write like you mean it in 10 minutes a day.
-Get ONE practical tip, story, or shenanigan Monday to Friday 🖖🏼
+Join 500+ writers, creatives, misfits, and weirdos and learn to write like you mean it in 10 minutes a week.
+Get ONE practical tip, story, or shenanigan every Tuesday + a creative goodie bag on Friday 🖖🏼

 Not interested in learning to be a storyteller and just want to read some heart-pounding Boys Love fiction instead?
 Abandon this quest